Qasam-1/lightweight-security/README.md

 ### 1. Password Strength Checker (`password_checker.py`)
 Checks if a password is strong or weak using simple rules (length, uppercase, numbers, symbols).
-➡️ Modify it to enforce company policies or ban common passwords.

 ### 2. Port Scanner (`port_scanner.py`)
 Scans the first 1024 ports of a target machine.
-➡️ Added threading for faster scanning (mini-Nmap style).

 ### 3. Caesar Cipher (`caesar_cipher.py`)
 Implements one of the oldest encryption methods.
-➡️ Good practice for text processing and cryptography basics.

 ### 4. Keylogger (`keylogger.py`)
 Logs keystrokes to a file (`keylog.txt`).